punitkatiyar/aws-guide/README.md

 # aws-guide

-## How To Host Website On AWS Cloude
+## How To Host Website On AWS Cloud